textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 There should be no assignee on an Issue if nobody can take immediate responsibility of the current task on it.
 This makes it clear that anyone can self-assign the issue if/when it becomes possible.

 You should *never* remove anyone from an issue except yourself.
-If someone else is assigned an issue, leave it alone and don’t work on that document.
+If someone else is assigned an issue, leave it alone and don't work on that document.
 This ensures nobody will work on the same thing, which can lose work and cause conflicts in the repository.

 Only remove yourself from an issue when you have completed the task you were assigned, or you did not start the work you signed up for.
 As long as you are working on an Issue, you must remain assigned to it so other collaborations know not to interfere.
 When your immediate task is finished, then remove yourself and change the status of the issue accordingly.

 #### Labels

 In the previous section there was a lot of mention of *status* and *tasks*.
 The terms merely reflect what [Labels](https://github.com/textpattern/textpattern.github.io/labels) may be applied to an issue.
-Labels are necessary to help communicate an issue’s status and what tasks the assignee is working on in relation.
+Labels are necessary to help communicate an issue's status and what tasks the assignee is working on in relation.

 Labels do not do all the communicating, though, it is just as important for assignees to keep the head post of an issue up-to-date with changes, too.
-This may include updating titles, URLs, task explanations, resource links, or whatever it takes to keep collaborators aware of an open issue’s status.
+This may include updating titles, URLs, task explanations, resource links, or whatever it takes to keep collaborators aware of an open issue's status.

 Ensuring labels on an issue are current is largely the responsibility of the last person working on the issue.
 As assignees come and go on issues, they are responsible for make sure to change the labels accordingly.